Swap your home

 Step 3.
 Inspection of your home

-We’ll arrange to carry out a technical inspection of your home.
+During the 42 days we’ll arrange to carry out a technical inspection of your home.
 This is to make sure it’s safe and suitable for the new tenants.
 These inspections can include a gas safety check, an electrical check and a general inspection.

 Sometimes we might need to repair things, or we might ask you to repair things that are your responsibility before we approve the swap.